shaked-shai/shaked-shai.github.io/_posts/2025-06-20-pickle-rick-challenge.md

 ---
 layout: post
-title: Pickle Rick CTF
+title: Pickle Rick Challenge
 date: 2025-06-20 23:47 +0300
-categories: [CTF,THM]
+categories: [Challenge,THM]
-tags: [CTF,THM, write-up]
+tags: [Challenge,THM, write-up]
 ---

-# Pickle Rick CTF
+# Pickle Rick Challenge
 link: [https://tryhackme.com/room/picklerick](https://tryhackme.com/room/picklerick)

 This Rick and Morty-themed challenge requires you to exploit a web server and find three ingredients to help Rick make his potion and transform himself back into a human from a pickle.